 5. Prepare your colour care

-Don't get caught off guard without the right color care post-salon.
-Before you take the plunge and change your hair color, make sure you've stocked up on some suitable shampoo, conditioner and color protectant.
+Don't get caught off guard without the right colour care post-salon.
+Before you take the plunge and change your hair colour, make sure you've stocked up on some suitable shampoo, conditioner and colour protectant.
 This isn't a one-size-fits-all situation either; there are Serie Expert products tailored especially for brunettes, for blondes, for redheads, and even for silver hair!

 Because colouring your hair can weaken it (especially lightening the hair), a regular deep moisturizing conditioner is highly recommended to prevent colour fade and dry, brittle hair.
 If you're a fan of the flat iron or curling tongs – don't forget your heat spray.

 Once these five points are ticked off, go and get your gorgeous hair colour!